 The day after the accident, I knew I needed a safe, nonjudgmental place to release my thoughts and feelings, and instinctively I turned once again to journaling, often several times a day.
 In those pages, I could simply pour out whatever I needed to release and express—fear, panic, questions, anger, and love—as well as keeping track of what was happening to Ken and to me.
 The counselor who diagnosed me with secondary traumatic stress said to keep writing—it was good for me, she said.
 So I did, and it was.
 As Ken very slowly returned mostly to his old self, eventually I was able to celebrate more often in my journal.

 Learning more about brain injury and what it can do to individuals and their families led me several years later to one of those life-changing, light-bulb moments: I realized that people with brain injury, who often face huge, involuntary changes in their lives, could benefit from writing down and exploring their thoughts and feelings about what was happening to them.
 With great good fortune, I was able to create and lead a journaling program for people with brain injury at a rehab hospital in Tucson, Ariz., where we then lived.
 This program lasted from late 2007 into early 2011, when Ken retired and we moved to Southern Indiana.
 At another rehab hospital there, I continued offering a journaling program for people with brain injury through 2016, as well as another one for family caregivers.
-Over the years, I have presented various journaling programs for state Brain Injury Association/ Alliance conferences, the National Guard Bureau and the Arizona National Guard, people with cancer, equine-facilitated therapeutic groups, Ivy Tech Community College, University of Southern Indiana, and elsewhere.
+Over the years, I have presented various journaling programs for state Brain Injury Association/ Alliance conferences, the National Guard Bureau and the Arizona National Guard, people with cancer, equine-facilitated therapeutic groups, Ivy Tech Community College, University of Evansville, University of Southern Indiana, and many more audiences.